GitHub Integration

 ghtoken expires while the daemon is running, the poller will log errors and skip repos until you re-authenticate. -

 Terminal window cd /path/to/myreporoborev init # starts daemon automaticallyroborev init --no-daemon # if using systemd/launchd to manage the daemonThe poller matches GitHub repos to local checkouts by git remote URL.
-If
+If no local checkout is found, the poller automatically clones the repo to

 originas its remote name (the default).
 The poller runsgit fetch originandgit fetch origin pull/<number>/headto retrieve PR commits, including those from contributor forks. -